What is TEIKEI agriculture?

 - Carbon sequestration: Carbon is the key to life and plays a central role in regenerative agriculture.
 By storing carbon in the soil, the soil structure improves and more water can be stored, which promotes life on the land.
 This leads to an exponential increase in soil fertility and biodiversity.

 - Water and land management: Water is a critical factor in regenerative agriculture.
-By understanding the topography and water movement in the landscape, measures are taken to store water and optimize its use.
+By understanding the topography and water movement in the landscape, measures are taken to store water and optimise its use.
 This encourages the creation of "islands of life" where flora and fauna can thrive.
-One innovative method is "keyline design", which channels water from valleys to ridges to maximize water use.
+One innovative method is 'keyline design', which channels water from valleys to ridges to maximise water use.

 - Promotion of natural ecosystem processes: Rather than controlling nature, regenerative agriculture encourages natural processes.
 Animals play a central role by being moved in high densities across pastureland, stimulating plant growth and supporting nutrient cycles.
 The interaction of plants and animals is used to improve soil fertility and create ecological niches.

-- Avoidance of synthetic interventions: Regenerative agriculture consistently dispenses with unnatural fertilizers, pesticides and the excessive use of machinery.
+- Avoidance of synthetic interventions: Regenerative agriculture consistently dispenses with unnatural fertilisers, pesticides and the excessive use of machinery.
 This not only protects the soil from further damage, but also promotes biodiversity.

 Scientific foundations and education: